A Mayan Legend at Uxmal – The Ancient Sorceress

 The old woman comforted the child and said, ‘Go to sleep, my son.
 It will be done by the morning.’
 The Dwarf did as his mother said, and went to sleep.

-The next morning he woke up in a beautiful palace, taller, higher and more magnificent that any in the king’s city.
+The next morning he woke up in a beautiful palace, taller, higher and more magnificent than any in the king’s city.
 This is the palace the ruins of which can still be seen in the city of Uxmal.

 When the king looked out of his window that morning, he saw the new palace towering up to the sky.
 He was amazed.
 ‘I must think of another way to get rid of him,’ he thought.

-The king then sent for the Dwarf and asked him to collect two bundles of cogoiol, a sort of hard wood.
+The king then sent for the Dwarf and asked him to collect two bundles of cogoiol, a sort of hardwood.
 ‘With one bundle I shall strike you on the head,’ said the king to the dwarf.
 ‘And if you survive, you may strike me on the head with the other.’

 The Dwarf ran back to his mother, weeping and wailing.
 ‘The king wants to kill me,’ he said.
 ‘For how can I survive a blow on my head with a bundle of hardwood?’